sgrimes12/Knoedler-Unbound-master/visualization/google.md

 <figcaption>Data set and pie chart displaying artists nationalities and the recorded date the Knoedler Gallery sold works of art in the 1900s.</figcaption>
 </figure>

 As you can see quite clearly, the largest shift between 1890 and 1910 is the movement from French to American.
-In the 1890s, French artists had an over 50% share of all works sold by Knoedler, but by 1910 this had decreased to barely over 30%, with American sales growing from 8.9% in 1890 to almost a quarter-21.1%-in the 1910s.
+In the 1890s, French artists had an over 50% share of all works sold by Knoedler, but by 1910 this had decreased to barely over 30%, with American sales growing from 8.9% in 1890 to almost a quarter at 21.1% in the 1910s.